Sahil-Sahil/TennisBall/README.md

 If your PCB is ready then we are goin to desig enclosur for our project

+#

 ## Enclosur
-For designing the case you can use CoralDrwa or another free software that you can use is InkSpace its easy to use and free My design for enclosur is here
+For designing the case you can use CoralDrwa or another free software that you can use is InkSpace its easy to use and free My design for enclosur is [here](https://github.com/Sahil-Sahil/TennisBall/blob/master/Mechanical-3D%2C%20Printing%20Files/Enclosur.cdr)
 ![PCB Soldering](https://github.com/Sahil-Sahil/TennisBall/blob/master/Images/IMG_1426%20(1).jpg?raw=true)

+#

+## Testing
+Now we have every thing we are going to run it for the we going to connect it to raspberry pi and run the Phyton [Code](https://github.com/Sahil-Sahil/TennisBall/blob/master/Firmware-Sensor%2C%20Effector%20Intertface%20Code/solenoidP.py)